-"Bearer Form Securities" means a negotiable security that can be redeemed by whoever has actual physical custody of the security.
-These securities are not in the name of the owner and usually have a clause on the actual security that states something such as "Pay to the Bearer".
+"Bearer Form Securities" means a negetiable securityan instrument that can be redeemed by whoever has actual physical custody of the securityinstrument.
+These securities instruments are not in the name of the owner and usually have a clause on the actual security instrument that states something such as "Pay to the Bearer".